 Humidify your atmosphere

-If you do not like humidifiers, it is best to pack your bags and head to a tropical paradise and live happily ever after!
+If you don't enjoy humidifiers, it's best to pack your things and go to a tropical paradise where you'll be happy forever.

-Pranayama will increase circulation, deliver oxygen to all parts of your brain, and even relieve the recurrent falling back of the tongue into the air passageway.
+Pranayama increases blood flow, delivers oxygen to all parts of the brain, and may even help relieve the recurring fallback of the tongue into the throat.

-As weakness of the throat is one of the common causes of snoring, the best natural DIY remedy is to practice throat exercises before sleep.
-Some ideal ones to try are-
+Because the weakness of the throat is one cause of snoring, the most effective natural DIY remedies include practicing throat exercises before bedtime.
+There are some ideal ones to try out including-

 Avoid Nightcap and settle for chamomile tea or Water